 - Dose Confirmation: A minimum of one visceral lesion injectable with ultrasound or computer tomography (CT) guidance and that is not encasing or abutting major vascular structures or are in a location that are considered high risk for AEs by the enrolling physician

 - Dose Expansion: A minimum of one lesion amenable to injection (either non-visceral or visceral).
-Patients must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy.
-For patients with only one lesion amenable to injection, biopsy, and RECIST assessment, the lesion must be ≥ 2 cm
+Participants must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy.
+For participants with only one lesion amenable to injection, biopsy, and RECIST assessment, the lesion must be ≥2 centimeters (cm)

-- Biopsy Cohort Enrichment: Patients must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy
+- Biopsy Cohort Enrichment: Participants must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy

-- Patients must have measurable disease as determined by RECIST v1.1 (solid tumors) or Cheson 2014 criteria (lymphomas).
+- Participants must have measurable disease as determined by RECIST v1.1 (solid tumors) or Cheson 2014 criteria (lymphomas).

-- Dose Expansion: Patients must have at least 1 measurable lesion per RECIST v1.1 which has not been previously irradiated
+- Dose Expansion: Participants must have at least 1 measurable lesion per RECIST v1.1 which has not been previously irradiated

 - Adequate hematological and biological function